romarjozeka/romarjozeka/README.md

 # 👋 Welcome!

-I'm a Junior Software Developer, I have been away from software development for quite a bit due to mandatory military duties.
+I'm a Junior Software Developer, I have been away from software development for quite a bit due to mandatory military duties in Greece.
 Nevertheless, I've used my time since then and during the pandemic to build up my knowledge to pursue back-end development with modern Java.

 ### What's going on right now?
+- I work in a pub in St James's park called Old Star (Come say hi :) ).
-- I'm actively looking for a Junior Java role in United Kingdom.
+- I'm actively applying for Junior Java roles.
 - Learning Spring Boot and refreshing algorithms.

 ### Recent GitHub projects
+- A repository that i place the code of every algorithm i learn.
 - A small Spring Boot CRUD app for learning purposes.